Functional Dyspepsia With Anxiety And Depression?

 Dyspepsia is a rather complex disorder that affects a large portion of the population.
-It usually occurs when there is a severe strain in the gastrointestinal area.
-Some of the symptoms that occur may include nausea, vomiting belching and bloating.
+It usually occurs when there is some type of severe strain in the gastrointestinal area.
+Some of the symptoms that occur may include nausea, vomiting belching, and bloating.
 There is also a combination of symptoms which makes it rather difficult for physician’s pinpoint.
 This leads to misdiagnosis in some cases where a psychological solution would have been ideal.
 We will explore recent research conducted to determine whether or not hypnotherapy could be used to treat dyspepsia.

 Using Clinical Hypnotherapy To Treat Functional Dyspepsia

 Western culture has been catching up to their Eastern-centric healing brethren with the acceptance of holistic treatments for a number of body and mental issues.
 Researchers in North Carolina acknowledged the benefits of using hypnosis for treating irritable bowel syndrome and were open to testing whether similar approaches could be used to treat functional dyspepsia.

 Over one hundred twenty patients that were diagnosed with functional dyspepsia took part in this study covering sixteen weeks.
 This group was randomized into two groups.
 The first group received the hypnosis while the second group received medication that was a placebo for treating their symptoms.